Jimmy Dykes: Managerial career

 When it came to the integration of baseball, Dykes had a mixed record.
 He recognized the talent of Jackie Robinson and other Black players, but was later recalled as having refused to pose with Robinson for a photograph, and was accused of calling for his pitcher to intentionally hit Minnie Miñoso, using a racial slur.

+Death

 Dykes died in Philadelphia at age 79.